tilezen/vector-datasource/docs/layers.md

 * `all_networks` and `all_shield_texts`: All the networks of which this road is a part, and all of the shield texts.
 See `network` and `shield_text` below. **Note** that these properties will not be present on MVT format tiles, as we cannot currently encode lists as values.
 * `network`: eg: `US:I` for the United States Interstate network, useful for shields and road selections.
 This only contains _road_ network types.
 Please see `bicycle_network` and `walking_network` for bicycle and walking networks, respectively.
 * `shield_text`: Contains text to display on a shield.
 For example, I 90 would have a `network` of `US:I` and a `shield_text` of `90`.
 The `ref`, `I 90`, is less useful for shield display without further processing. _See planned bug fix in [#1062](https://github.com/tilezen/vector-datasource/issues/1062)._
+* `all_walking_networks` and `all_walking_shield_texts`: All of the walking networks of which this road is a part, and each corresponding shield text.
+See `walking_network` and `walking_shield_text` below. **Note** that these properties will not be present on MVT format tiles, as we cannot currently encode lists as values.
+* `walking_network`: e.g: `nwn` for a "National Walking Network".
+Other common values include `iwn` for international, `rwn` for regional and `lwn` for local walking networks.
+* `walking_shield_text`: Contains text intended to be displayed on a shield related to the walking network.
+This is the value from the `ref` tag and is _not_ guaranteed to be numeric, or even concise.

 #### Road properties (common optional):